umijs/dumi/docs/plugin/index.md

 ### `dumi.modifyThemeResolved`

-Used to modify the analysis result of dumi's theme package, usually used to customize unique theme behavior, such as adding built-in components through API.
+Use to modify the analysis result of dumi's theme package, usually used to customize unique theme behavior, such as adding built-in components through API.
 Calling method:

 ```ts
 // /path/to/plugin.ts